ninjakon/rulegenerator/README.md

 1. Place your clear text files in the `data/input/` directory
 2. (Optional) Add few-shot examples in `data/few_shot/` directory
 3. Run the rule generator:

 ```bash
 python src/rule_generator.py --model "gpt2" --input_file "your_file.txt"
 ```

+Output files will be organized by model name and timestamp in the `data/output/` directory.

 ## Configuration